shiftkey/IntroToRx/content/2-why.md

 - UI events like mouse move, button click
 - Domain events like property changed, collection updated, "Order Filled", "Registration accepted" etc.
 - Infrastructure events like from file watcher, system and WMI events
-- Integration events like a broadcast from a message bus or a push event from WebSockets API or other low latency middleware like <a href="http://www.my-channels.com">Nirvana</a>
+- Integration events like a broadcast from a message bus or a push event from WebSockets API or other low latency middleware like [Nirvana](http://www.my-channels.com)
-- Integration with a CEP engine like <a href="http://www.microsoft.com/sqlserver/en/us/solutions-technologies/business-intelligence/complex-event-processing.aspx">StreamInsight</a> or <a href="http://www.streambase.com">StreamBase</a>.</li>
+- Integration with a CEP engine like [StreamInsight](http://www.microsoft.com/sqlserver/en/us/solutions-technologies/business-intelligence/complex-event-processing.aspx) or [StreamBase](http://www.streambase.com).

-Interestingly Microsoft's CEP product <a href="http://www.microsoft.com/sqlserver/en/us/solutions-technologies/business-intelligence/complex-event-processing.aspx">StreamInsight</a>, which is part of the SQL Server family, also uses LINQ to build queries over streaming events of data.
+Interestingly Microsoft's CEP product [StreamInsight](http://www.microsoft.com/sqlserver/en/us/solutions-technologies/business-intelligence/complex-event-processing.aspx), which is part of the SQL Server family, also uses LINQ to build queries over streaming events of data.

 Rx is also very well suited for introducing and managing concurrency for the purpose of *offloading*.
 That is, performing a given set of work concurrently to free up the current thread.
 A very popular use of this is maintaining a responsive UI.